AaltoSciComp/scicomp-docs/aalto/generative-ai-tools.rst

 * Running locally-installable models on your own computer/Triton.
 Examples can be found `here <https://github.com/AaltoSciComp/llm-examples>`__.

 * Use AI-integrated applications and plugins.
 Data security depends on the API type and your account type.
+  Instructions for using AI agents on Triton are available at :doc:`AI agents on Triton </triton/usage/ai-agents>`.

 The first category is good for easy interactive or occasional use (they can only be run manually), the second is good for scripted use